evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 However, for my current dog projects, I choose to use <a href="https://github.com/alexdobin/STAR" target="_blank">STAR aligner</a>.
 It is a splicing aware aligner, and what is particularly important for large projects, it is one of the fastest aligners.
-I also use the multi-sample 2-pass mapping mode that better maps spliced reads (See STAR documentation).
+I also use STAR in the multi-sample 2-pass mapping mode that better maps spliced reads (See STAR documentation).

 The whole pipeline consists of STAR 2-pass alignment and reads counting with HTSeq: